edefimov/async-sockets/docs/source/how_to_work_with_frames.rst

 remote side.

 .. note::
-   Actually more data from network can be collected, but event will be fired with exactly 255 bytes of data.
+   Actually more data from network can be collected, but event will be fired with exactly given bytes of data.

 MarkerFramePicker
 =================

-If data have variable length, but there are well-known ending and a beginning of data (or at least ending) it is possible to use ``MarkerFramePicker``.
+If data have variable length, but there are well-known ending and beginning of data (or at least ending) it is possible to use ``MarkerFramePicker``.
 It cuts the data between given start marker and end marker, including markers themselves.